mra9776/saving_privates_bike/README.md

 # Saving Private's Bike

-Or the considarations behind implementing a job scheduler.
+Or the considerations behind implementing a job scheduler.

 ## Introduction

 The Problem definition stated as follows:
 Due an increase in report of stolen bikes, we need to have a service which assign open cases to available officers.
 After closing each case, officer should be ready to accept next case.
 We also need a report revealing statics of implemented API.

 Providing an API for a GUI app is your job.
-You dont need to worry about front-end side.
+You don't need to worry about front-end side.

 ## Analyzing